ReedDahle/Reed-s-TI-84-Plus-CE-Repository/README.md

 TRIANG - triangle solver
 USERS - ¯\\\_(ツ)\_/¯
 WAVESY - used to be an animation of a stick figure waving.
 Requires pic 3 4 and 5.
-*this program is proof that the update changed how TI BASIC is compiled becuse it runs abotu 1/3 the speed it used to*
+*this program is proof that the update changed how TI BASIC is compiled becuse it runs about 1/3 the speed it used to*